In an age when the fate of the world is frightfully unknown, George Prochnik makes a case for uncertainty as a form of faith and hope.

 The Zohar conveyed a sense of magnitude—possibilities still unplumbed, latent in the dark flame that leapt from the innermost recesses of mysterious infinitude.

-Moral evil, according to the Zohar, invariably entails “something which becomes separated and isolated, or something which enters into a relation for which it is not made,” Scholem writes.
+Evil, according to the Zohar, invariably entails “something which becomes separated and isolated, or something which enters into a relation for which it is not made,” Scholem writes.
 “Sin always destroys a union, and a destructive separation of this kind was also immanent in the Original Sin through which the fruit was separated from the tree, or as another Kabbalist puts it, the Tree of Life from the Tree of Knowledge.
 If man falls into such isolation—if he seeks to maintain his own self, instead of remaining in the original context of all things created, in which he, too, has his place—then this act of apostasy bears fruit in the demiurgical presumption of magic in which man seeks to take God’s place and to join what God has separated.
 Evil thus creates an unreal world of false contexts after having destroyed or deserted the real.”

 From this vantage point, an overweening sense of security about our position here on earth can only be attained by divorcing ourselves from the rest of nature, denying our envelopment within the whole of Creation—promulgating a myth of self-made insularity, that is the Kabbalistic epitome of wickedness.